 14:15 And when one of them that sat at meat with him heard these things, he said unto him, Blessed is he that shall eat bread in the kingdom of God.
-Jesus was still at the feast of the chief Pharisee and His comments prompts a response from one who sat and heard Jesus mentioned "The Resurrection" (v14), all of a sudden one of the Pharisees broke forth in joyful praise: "Blessed is he that shall eat bread in the kingdom of God."
-What the Pharisee meant in his thinking was the Jewish picture of the great Messianic Feast.
+At the feast of the chief Pharisee, Jesus' comment prompts a response from of joyful praise from one who sat and heard Jesus mention blessings and a reward at "The Resurrection" of the just (v.14).
+What the Pharisee meant in his thinking was the Jewish picture of the great Messianic

+Feast.
 The Feast was to be given by God for His people when He set up His kingdom on earth.
 The man saw the glory of the kingdom of God, but failed to see how to get in.
-He saw himself and the Jewish nation only as being invited to God's Great Supper.
+He saw himself and the Jewish nation only as being provided to God's Great Supper.
 No outsider, or Gentile, or serious sinner would ever be an invited guest.
-He really thought that only the Jews would be there in the kingdom of God, that's why he was so happy!
+The Jew was so happy!

-14:16 Then said he unto him, A certain man made a great supper, and bade many:- Jesus knew what was in the mind of the Pharisee, so He set out to correct his misconception of the Great Supper of God.
+- 14:16 Then said he unto him, A certain man made a great supper, and bade many:- Jesus knew what was in the mind of the Pharisee, so He set out to correct his misconception of the Great Supper of God.
 It was on this same occasion that Jesus taught another parable known as the parable of "The Great Supper."
-Note two things:

-- 1. The Great Supper of God will come; it will be held. - 2.
-The Great Supper of God will include guests from the highways and hedges of the world, not just Jews.
-The parable begins: A certain man gives a great supper and extends his invitation to many.
+Note two things: - 1.
+The Great Supper of God will come; it will be held. - 2.
+The Great Supper of God is by invitation only! - 3.
+The Great Supper will include guests from the highways and hedges of the world, not just Jews.

+The parable begins: A certain man prepared a great supper and extends his invitation to many.